-My name is Najlae, I am a Moroccan Amazigh interior designer, based between Montreal - Marrakech - Dubai.
+My name is Najlae, I am a Moroccan Amazigh interior designer and founder of the atelier "Atlas Secrets".
 I take pride in promoting the Amazigh Arts and Crafts.
-It is my way of giving back to my community and sharing the objects, I grow up around and witnessed the women of my family waving.
+It is my way of giving back to my community and sharing the beautiful artifacts, I grow up around and witnessed the women of my family waving.

-“Atlas Secrets” offers diverse Moroccan Tribal Arts and Crafts ranging from stunning Wedding Blankets to unique Rugs along with Moorish inspired Poufs / Ottomans.
+“Atlas Secrets” is a family business after all.
+We offer diverse Moroccan Tribal Arts and Crafts ranging from stunning Wedding Blankets to unique Rugs along with Moorish inspired Poufs / Ottomans.

-The collection offered is composed of items I hand pick in remote rural markets of Morocco along with creations I commissioned to my exclusive Women Weavers or produced at my own Atelier.
+The collection offered is composed of items we hand pick in remote rural markets of Morocco along with creations made in our atelier nested in the heartland of the Moroccan Amazigh people, my people.

 Through our antiquing trips in the remote rural tribal areas of Morocco, we strive to collect nostalgic but functional and design vintage rugs and wedding blankets that convey the ancestral tribal art of my Amazigh people.

-I surrounded myself also with an exclusive network of talented and amazing Amazigh Women weavers.
-Their incredible know-how and art heritage enables me to offer great quality and exclusive creations and offers me the flexibility to handle various requests ranging from Specific customs designs to Wholesale sales.
+The Atelier employs some of the most talented and amazing Amazigh Women weavers.
+Their incredible know-how and craftsmanship heritage puts us in a unique position to offer exclusive creations and offers offers the flexibility to handle various requests ranging from Specific customs designs to authentic traditional creations.

 Follow me on Instagram: @AtlasSecretsByNajlae